Lokaltog/candybar/README.rst

   tiling window managers, but adding a window list isn't a priority.
 * Possibly use other browsers as alternatives?
 Both uzbl and chromium provides a kiosk mode.
+* Disable faux transparency with fullscreen windows or in monocle mode.
+Only enable transparency if no windows are displayed, or if all windows are floating (should look much better).